hnaderi/edomata/docs/tutorials/0_getting_started.md

 ### Testing an edomaton
 As said earlier, everything in Edomata is just a normal value, and you can treat them like normal data.
-`Edomaton`s take an environment, and work in that context to produce a result; using default dsl like what we've done in this tutorial creates `Edomaton`s that require a data type called `RequestContext` which is a pretty standard modeling of a request context in an event-driven setup.
+`Edomaton`s take an environment, and work in that context to produce a result; using default DSL like what we've done in this tutorial creates `Edomaton`s that require a data type called `RequestContext` which is pretty standard modeling of a request context in an event-driven setup.

 ```scala
 import java.time.Instant